-With the Carnival, Kia is aiming to trump one of the most unrivalled products in India – the Toyota Innova.
-But, is Kia’s latest product really good enough to mount a challenge against a model that’s a brand in and of itself?
+With the Carnival, Kia is aiming to trump a product unrivalled in India – the Toyota Innova.
+But, is Kia’s latest product really good enough to challenge a model that’s a brand in and of itself?

 If there’s a hallmark of the Indian market, I think it would have to be cutthroat competition.
 Given the growth of the Indian automotive market over the decades, and the number of manufacturers competing in this space, it’s certain that a successful product or a segment will attract competition.
 For example, the Ford EcoSport and Renault Duster made mid-sized SUVs popular in the Indian market, but other manufacturers like Hyundai and Maruti Suzuki soon joined in and became the dominating force in the segment.